DEVSENSE/phptools-docs/docs/vs/Project/configuration.md

 # Project Configuration

-PHP project represents a single PHP application, a website or a package.
-Code editor, code validation and debugger will treat the code in the project according to its configuration.
+PHP project represents a single PHP website or a PHP console application.
+The project has configurable properties, specifying its required PHP version, startup options, additional include paths, and more.

-Most of the configuration is inherited from actual PHP runtime on the machine and its related `php.ini` configuration file.
-It means the most important is to choose the right PHP executable to be ued by the project.
+Most of the properties are obtained from a corresponding `php.ini` which is already a part of PHP installation.
+It means the most important is to choose the right PHP executable to be used by the project.

 Following is the list of configurable options: